 Upon request, AEQAS staff review sampling and analysis proposals associated with grants, contracts, purchase orders, and special projects to ensure that appropriate QA procedures and criteria are incorporated into the scope of work, in compliance with QA Rule requirements and project data quality objectives.

-The purpose of the QMP is to document DEP’s quality systems for the regulatory (water & waste), land & recreation, and ecosystem restoration programs, and to provide a blueprint for how the Department will plan, implement, and assess its quality systems for the environmental work performed by these programs on behalf of, or funded by, the EPA.
+The purpose of the QMP is to document DEP’s quality systems for the regulatory (water and waste), land and recreation, and ecosystem restoration programs, and to provide a blueprint for how the DEP will plan, implement and assess its quality systems for the environmental work performed by these programs on behalf of, or funded by the EPA.

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.